Light and Inspiration – Transforming the RWA (Royal West of England Academy)

 About the RWA

-The RWA opened its doors in 1858 and celebrates its 160th anniversary this year.
+The RWA building opened its doors in 1858 and celebrated its 160th anniversary last year.
 The Charitable Objects are "to advance the education of the public in the fine arts and, in particular, to promote the appreciation and practice of the fine arts and to encourage and develop talent in the fine arts" and our vision is “To be the South West’s leading centre for the exhibition, exploration and practice of the visual arts, valued as a place that enriches and nourishes the lives of people from all communities and backgrounds.”

 The RWA is one of the UK’s five Royal Academies and is the only regional example.
 The galleries are acclaimed as being some of the best in the country, described by art critic Andrew Lambirth as “a jewel in the crown of England’s exhibiting venues”.